 Please consider letting your coach know the ways that you can support them and the team throughout the season.

-Any reported incidents of coaches, parents or spectators bullying or showing aggressive behaviour toward coaches, players or umpires (not following the codes of conduct outlined in the Handbook) are reviewed by the KWHLB Discipline Committee who reviews all cases to determine if any disciplinary action is required.
+Any reported incidents of coaches, parents or spectators bullying or showing aggressive behaviour toward coaches, players or umpires (not following the codes of conduct) are reviewed by the KWHLB Committee who reviews all cases to determine if any disciplinary action is required.
 Disciplinary action may include a warning, or game(s), season or league suspensions.
-Additional details are provided in the Handbook.

 Please visit our Sponsorship Information page to learn more about sponsoring a team.